bbs-io/synchronet-docker/README.md

 When a version updates, `text.dat` will be backed up and overwritten with the default.
 You best bet is to replace specific lines in your own modules.

+## Additional Notes:

+The `references` volume will recieve a fresh copy of `exec`, `docs`, `web` and `text` on install/upgrade.
+These will make it easier to access materials that are in-container.

+The `web` and `text` directories will only be populated if they are empty.

+The `xtrl` files will be overwritten from source files on install/upgrade.
+You may wish to use a different volume mount, or other directory names under xtrn for additional external programs/doors.

+When the service runs, or sbbs-init is run, there will be a check/update of a `ctrl/version.txt` file, this is based on the Version from `sbbs -v` so development updates may not automatically update `xtrn` and `ctrl/text.dat`, if need be, delete `ctrl/version.txt`